fluid-project/infusion-docs/src/documents/Enactors.md

 preferenceMap: {
     <key from primary schema>: {
         <path in enactor's defaults where value should be held>: <key in primary schema where value held>,
-        <path in enactor's defaults where value should be held>: <key in primary schema where value held>,
+        <path in enactor's defaults where value should be held>: <key in primary schema where value held>
-        ...
+        // ...
     },
     <key from primary schema>: {
         <path in enactor's defaults where value should be held>: <key in primary schema where value held>
-    },
+    }
-    ...
+    // ...
 }
 ```